run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/use/generate-reports-personnel-management.md

-title: Generate reports - personnel management
+title: Generating reports - personnel management
 Description: Intended to present the information of employees by unit.
-# Generate reports - Personnel management
+# Generating reports - Personnel management

 This report is intended to present the information of employees by unit.